garybernhardt/selecta/README.md

 - Know what it's searching.
 - Perform any actions on the item you select.

+It supports these keys:

+- ^W to delete the word before the cursor
+- ^N to select the next match
+- ^P to select the previous match
+- ^C to quit without selecting a match

 ## Installation

 Selecta requires Ruby 1.9 or better.